seenaspat/food2photo/templates/generation/compose-topdown-v1.md

 - Forbidden: inventing new ingredients or changing the dish type/stack order.

 NEGATIVE
-No pasted/halo look; no floating; no duplicated plates; do not warp environment geometry (tiles/seams stay straight).
-No oversized/miniature subject relative to background.
-No radial spotlight/vignette/center glow on the background.
+No pasted/halo look; no floating; do not warp environment geometry; no perspective lines; no centered rings/frames; no radial spotlight/vignette/center glow on the background.

 OUTPUT
 One final photorealistic image with safe margins preserved.